luigifcruz/CyberEther/README.md

 ```

 ### Examples
-Another option other than using the graphical interface is to use CyberEther as a library for your own application.
+Another option other than using the graphical interface is to use CyberEther as a library for your application.
 The library is designed to be easily integrated and hackable.
 The [examples](./examples/) directory contains a few examples to get you started.
 At the moment, the main focus of the project is to continue to improve the graphical interface, but the standalone features will be improved in the future as things stabilize.

 ## Frequently Asked Questions

 #### Q. Why is CyberEther written in C++?
 The short answer to this question is that compatibility is king.
 The longer answer is that one of the design choices is to be as low-level as possible.
 This allows me to have full control over the code and to be able to optimize it for a specific platform without being locked down by a framework.
 That is why CyberEther can run inside the browser while being able to scale towards a supercomputer.
 Currently, one of the problems with other languages is that they have too many wrappers and abstractions that make it difficult to debug and optimize the code.
 I expect this to change in the future as first-party support grows but for now, C++ is the best option.
 As John Carmack once said, "[...] externalities that can overwhelm the benefits of a language [...]".
-I am also a big fan of Rust and I am looking forward to find a good project to use it in the future.
+I am also a big fan of Rust and I am looking forward to finding a good project to use it in the future.

 #### Q. What is the best way to contribute to the project?
 The code is riddled with TODO comments.
 These are a good place to start.
 Another way to contribute is by implementing new blocks and modules.

-#### Q. Why CyberEther uses Jetstream as namespace?
+#### Q. Why CyberEther uses Jetstream as the namespace?
-In the beginning of the project, CyberEther was meant to be only a application that utilized Jetstream as a library.
+At the beginning of the project, CyberEther was meant to be only an application that utilized Jetstream as a library.
 But as the project evolved, the two things became one.
 In the end, I decided to keep Jetstream as the name of the library and CyberEther as the name of the application.

 #### Q. How CyberEther compares to GNU Radio?
 First of all, GNU Radio is an amazing project.
 It is a very powerful tool and it is used by many people and institutions around the world.
-Developing CyberEther as a separate project without the burden of backwards compatibility and legacy code allowed me to explore new ideas that would be time-consuming to implement in GNU Radio.
+Developing CyberEther as a separate project without the burden of backward compatibility and legacy code allowed me to explore new ideas that would be time-consuming to implement in GNU Radio.
 I think of CyberEther as a playground for new ideas that can be later integrated into GNU Radio if they prove to be useful.
 Beyond radio, CyberEther has the potential to be used in other domains such as machine learning, computer vision, and robotics.
 The goal is to make CyberEther a general-purpose acceleration tool for compute-intensive pipelines.

 #### Q. What are the future plans for CyberEther?
-The future plans for CyberEther include adding unit tests, improving documentation, and implementing new blocks and modules.
+The plans for CyberEther include adding unit tests, improving documentation, and implementing new blocks and modules.
 The goal is to continue expanding the capabilities of CyberEther beyond radio communications and make it a powerful tool for accelerating compute-intensive pipelines in various domains.

 #### Q. What are the minimum requirements to run CyberEther?
 There are no minimum requirements, only minimum expectations.